Shagesh/pytorch-NSM/README.md

 If you do not have `conda` installed, the easiest way to get started is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Follow the installation instructions for your system.

-Next, create a new environment and install using
+Next, create a new environment and install for CPU using

 ```sh
 conda env create -f environment.yml
 ```

-for using the CPU or
+For using an NVIDIA GPU run

 ```sh
 conda env create -f environment-cuda.yml
 ```

-for using an NVIDIA GPU.
-Note that most Macs do not have an NVIDIA GPU.
-If your Mac uses the newer Apple chips, you may be able to use ``device = mps`` to get GPU acceleration.
+Note that most Macs do not have an NVIDIA GPU, so you should use the first invocation shown above.
+If your Mac uses the newer Apple chips, you may be able to use ``device = mps`` to get GPU acceleration (the installation procedure remains unchanged).

+The commands above automatically perform an "editable" install — this means that changes made to the code will automatically take effect without having to reinstall the package.

 ### Using `venv`